trygvea/jstest/README.md

 We've tested intelliJ IDEA and Springsource Tool Suite at the time of writing.
 But honestly, the way grails and the IDE's interact via JUnit is black magic.

 ### Other
-The plugin uses the Rhino javascript engine.
+The plugin uses the Rhino JavaScript engine.

 ### Contributors and thanks
 - Ronny Løvtangen